vignesh06-OG/NEXUSguard/README.md

 1. **Trigger:** Click "Scan All Open PRs" or trigger via Webhooks.
 2. **Analysis:** The AI agent analyzes the `diff`, identifies patterns, and evaluates risk.
 3. **Report:** Findings are formatted into a clean Markdown table and posted/updated on GitHub.

+⚡ Automated Security Analysis
+NEXUSguard supports GitHub Webhooks for event-driven security scanning.

+Setup: Deploy webhook_listener.py on a cloud service (e.g., Render/Railway).

+Config: Set WEBHOOK_SECRET in your environment.

+GitHub: Configure your repository webhook to point to the listener URL.

 ## 🚀 Setup Instructions